gloaysa/weeklyPrompts/Part_1-Front_End/w3/BeaverBrowser_w3_prompt/README.md

   + Imports:  all of your .js files and your .css style sheet
   + Users can:

-  		- UNTRACK ALL BEAVERS: be able to untrack all beavers when funding is cut.
+  		- RE/UNTRACK ALL BEAVERS: be able to re/untrack all beavers when funding is raised/cut.

   		- UNTRACK SINGLE BEAVER: maybe it died :( Or maybe you're just bored of it.